231-Labs/eureka/README.md

 ## 📋 Project Overview

-Eureka is an experimental decentralized 3D printing manufacturing network based on the Sui blockchain.
-It serves as a companion system for the [Archimeters](https://github.com/231-Labs/archimeters) parametric design platform, responsible for transforming digital designs into physical products.
+Eureka is a TUI application for 3D printing based on the Sui blockchain.
+It serves as a companion system for the [Archimeters](https://github.com/231-Labs/archimeters) parametric design platform, handling the transformation of digital designs into physical products.
 Currently in the prototype stage, it has implemented basic printer registration, task assignment, and revenue settlement (in development) functionalities.
+The long-term goal is to create a global distributed manufacturing network by increasing the number of users.

 ## 💻 Technical Implementation

 ### Hardware Platform
-- Optimized to run on Raspberry Pi 5 + Ubuntu environment
+- Designed to run on Raspberry Pi 5 + Ubuntu environment
-- Low resource consumption, suitable for long-term stable operation
+- Low resource consumption for stable operation
-- We aim to keep Eureka's hardware requirements accessible, allowing more users to experience distributed manufacturing
+- We aim to keep Eureka's hardware requirements accessible

 ### Smart Contracts (Move)
 - **PrinterRegistry**: Manages 3D printer registration and status